Hypnotriod/jrpg-gang/README.md

 ## Mechanics:
 * `Critical Damage` - Doubles the damage.
 * `Critical Miss` - If a unit's attack misses and the unit's `Stress` attribute is more than zero then `Critical Miss` check is performed.
 A unit can damage itself with double damage.
-* `Stun` - When stunned, a unit loses its turn in the current round and appears at the end of turn queue in the next round.
+* `Stun` - Any `Instant Damage` can cause stun.
+When stunned, a unit loses its turn in the current round and appears at the end of turn queue in the next round.
 If a unit is hit while stunned, critical damage is dealt and the stun is reset.
 * `Retreat` - If `Stress` attribute is more than zero, before each unit turn the `Retreat` check is performed.
 A unit can miss its turn by moving to a corner of the battlefield.
 * `Equipment Wearout` - Each success action followed by damage increases the `Wearout` of unit weapon, as well as `Wearout` of target equipment.
 If `Wearout` of an item reaches its `Durability`, the item can no longer be used and becomes unequipped.